 3. Take Care Of Yourself

-Practicing self-care is necessary to avoid ending up in a situation where both spouses are depressed.
+Practicing self-care is essential to avoid ending up in a situation where both spouses are depressed.
 Make it a practice to take time out for yourself and do things you enjoy, like reading a book or going for a bicycle ride.

 Understand that you can nurture your married life only when you are mentally healthy yourself.
 Hence, you must not feel guilty about putting your mental well-being ahead of everything else.